Would you rather pay for your web hosting or get it for free?

 One of the perks of using a web host is that you get to have options.
 This makes it easier for your audience to sort of just wheel in and leave their feedback.

 For Backup Purposes

 I don’t think I need to tell you just how dangerous the Internet landscape has become.
-From increased cyber threats to things like crawlers, your security could quite easily be compromised if you’re not careful.
+From increased cyberattacks to ever-more-clever web crawlers, your security could quite easily be compromised if you’re not careful.